David Kamande, MSW, LCSW

 Karen received her Bachelor’s degree in Psychology from Brigham Young University and her Master’s degree in Social Work from Indiana University South Bend.
 Karen is a Licensed Clinical Social Worker (LCSW) and a Licensed Clinical Addition Counselor Associate (LCACA).

 Karen acknowledges the courage it takes to seek therapeutic help and works to provide a compassionate, nonjudgmental environment where individuals can feel safe discussing difficult challenges.
-Karen uses a trauma informed, strength-based approach and has experience using Acceptance and Commitment Therapy, Cognitive Behavioral Therapy and Motivational Interviewing.
+Karen uses a trauma informed, strength-based approach and has experience using Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, EMDR and Motivational Interviewing.
 Karen has experience working with Young Adults and Adults who struggle with addiction, anxiety, depression, bipolar disorder and trauma.

 Marc McElligott, MSW, LCSW